akhilsarasan/akhilsarasan/README.md

   ## Hola, I'm AKHIL SARASAN!  👋

 - 🔭 I’m currently working at Capgemini
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Next JS
-- 💬 Ask me about React Python Cpp
+- 💬 Ask me about React..
+-
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ..
 - 📫 How to reach me: ...